DuncanCragg/ForestReact/README.md

 FOREST (Functional Observer REST) just adds HTTP to that model, via the `RemoteJSONAPIStates` above.

-This simple model replaces all the complexity of Redux and Reselect with a highly declarative, visible set of state transformation functions, per component.
+This simple model replaces all the complexity of Redux, Reselect and Redux Saga with a highly declarative, visible set of state transformation functions, per component.

 ## _"Sounds very academic!
 Show me the code!!"_